March 6, 2018

 Haglund's Deformity Explained

 Haglund's deformity, named after the doctor who first described it, is as pleasant as it sounds.
 This condition affects both the soft tissue near your heel and the heel bone, often making any foot movement difficult.
 This area develops a large bump that is continually irritated by stiff and/or tight shoes.
 In some instances, Haglund's deformity can lead to bursitis, a more serious condition.
-This foot issue is both unattractive and painful, so you need to take steps to prevent or treat the condition.
+This foot issue can be painful and is progressive, so you need to take steps to prevent or treat the condition.

 What Is Haglund's Deformity?